 - Clearly Define Your Boundary Lines

 Knowing what your responsibilities is and what is not and which situations you can control, and which is beyond your control can make a substantial difference.
 You cannot control someone else’s feelings, thoughts or behaviors.
 But what you can do is learning to control the way you feel, think and act.
 Empathy is a good thing, however feelings of guilt about how someone else is feeling or expressing their pain is not part of your responsibility.
 Imagine your skin as the boundary line.
 Whatever happens outside of you, you have no control over.
 You can offer your assistance to others;however, you cannot control how they react or feel about your care.
 It is up to you to define the limit of what you are willing to give before you must stop and take a break for your own wellbeing.
 Try to think thoughts that can help you to cope and getting through difficult situations.
+Another great option is home care, this can help you get your own rest while someone else is taking care of your family member.
+The benefits of in home health care is that seniors can receive needed care while they remain in the comfort of their own homes.
+Taking care of another person means also taking care of yourself.
+You need to make sure you are getting proper rest, eating well, and giving your body the break it needs.

 - Feelings Of Concern Vs. Worry